josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🛂_gated_intake_post_delay_regional_loop.md

 ## 🏮 Footer

-*🛂 Gated Intake, Post Delay, and Regional Loop Containment* is a living node of the Polaris Protocol.
+*Gated Intake, Post Delay, and Regional Loop Containment* is a living node of the Polaris Protocol.
 It documents how communication gating, artificial delays, and regional loops work together to suppress escalation and isolate survivors from support.
 *Survivor authorship is sovereign.
 Containment is never neutral.*